-Abstract: These sessions will explore how we can design our own phylogenetic models and adapt them to different scenarios, data types, and mutation models, with application to problems in clonal phylogenetics and deconvolution in cancers.
-The lecture material will provide background information on clonal deconvolution and phylogenetics and use these to illustrate principles in computationally modeling an optimization problem.
-We will then explore techniques for implementing these problem statements through the technique of integer linear programming.
-Hands-on sessions will work with Jupyter Notebooks and R to allow us to implement some simple phylogenetic models and explore how we can generalize and adapt them to new versions of the inference problem.
+Abstract: These sessions explored how we can design our own phylogenetic models and adapt them to different scenarios, data types, and mutation models, with application to problems in clonal phylogenetics and deconvolution in cancers.
+The lecture material provided background information on clonal deconvolution and phylogenetics and used these to illustrate principles in computationally modeling an optimization problem.
+We then explored techniques for implementing these problem statements through the technique of integer linear programming.
+Hands-on sessions worked with Jupyter Notebooks and R to allow us to implement some simple phylogenetic models and explore how we can generalize and adapt them to new versions of the inference problem.

 Biosketch: Russell Schwartz has been a faculty member of Carnegie Mellon University since 2002, where he is currently Professor and Head of the Computational Biology Department and Professor of Biological Sciences with additional appointments in the Computer Science Department and Machine Learning Department.
 His laboratory has worked broadly on algorithms, machine learning, and simulation methods for computational genetics, genomics, and biophysics, with a current focus largely on computational cancer biology and somatic variation.
 He is also active in bioinformatics education, largely through work with the International Society for Computational Biology (ISCB), where he currently serves as a Vice President and as co-chair of its Education Community of Special Interest (COSI).

-We will have slots for flash talks (3-10 min) to present yourself and the work you have been developing in your research.
+We had slots for flash talks (3-10 min) to ESRs present the work they have been developing in their research.